yamatt/blog/content/blog/safety-and-security.md

 ## The next morning

-Your electrician advises there are very high voltages in the smoke alarm due to the electronics used to check for smoke.
+Your electrician advises that there are very high voltages in the smoke alarm due to the electronics used to check for smoke.
 Removing the case was dangerous.
 We should replace the unit.

 Given no one knows the age or history of any of the smoke alarms and that you have a young family it is decided to replace all of them.